Eastern Youth Soccer Camps

 Matt Weston, a former four-year goalkeeper in the Division I Sacred Heart University program, returns to the staff of head coach Greg DeVito as the goalkeeper coach.

 A resident of Vernon and a former member of the E.O.
 Smith High School boys' soccer program, Weston holds a USSF "E" coaching lincense and a Doctorate in Physical Therapy (2008) and B.S.
 Degree in Psychology (2006), both from Sacred Heart.

 In addition to coaching, Weston practices out-patient sports physical therapy with Connecticut Children's Medical Center.

 Coach DeVito on Coach Weston: “Coach Weston brings expertise in the areas of goalkeeping and especially strength and conditioning.
 Having coached him at the youth and high school levels he knows exactly what I am looking for.
 Coach Weston is a huge asset to our program.”

-Carl Stensland joins the staff of head coach Greg DeVito following a three-year career as a midfielder and defender on three Little East Conference regular-season and playoff championship teams and NCAA tournament qualifiers.
+Carl Stensland returns for his second year on the staff of head coach Greg DeVito following a three-year career as a midfielder and defender on three Little East Conference regular-season and playoff championship teams and NCAA tournament qualifiers.